Routing Data Source (ROUTING

 : The target data source where matching queries will be routed.

-It is important to note that the order of the rules matters!
+Note that the order of the rules matters!

 That is, the first rule that matches the criteria will be used to perform the routing, discarding the subsequent rules.